mongodb/mongo-c-driver/docs/dev/earthly.rst

 .. program:: +sbom-download
 .. earthly-target:: +sbom-download

-   Download an augmented SBOM from Silk for a given project branch.
+   Download an `augmented SBOM <augmented-sbom>` from Silk for a given project branch.
 This target explicitly disables caching, because the upstream SBOM file can change arbitrarily.

    .. earthly-artifact:: +sbom-download/augmented-sbom.json

-      The augmented SBOM downloaded from Silk for the requested branch.
+      The `augmented SBOM <augmented-sbom>` downloaded from Silk for the requested branch.

    .. rubric:: Parameters
    .. option:: --branch <branch>